fix8mt/conjure_enum/README.md

 ---
 # 8. Notes
 ## a) enum limits
+Compilation times increase with the number of enums that use `conjure_enum` in any compilation unit.
+1. For a simple project with few enums, there is probably no need to set any limits;
+1. Where the enum is defined elsewhere (say if you are using `std::errc`) then use `enum_range` or one of the convenience macros;
+1. Where the enum is unscoped then use `enum_range` or one of the convenience macros;
+1. Where you have defined the enum yourself and it is a scoped enum, use `T::ce_first` and `T::ce_last`, or 2.

 ### i. `FIX8_CONJURE_ENUM_MIN_VALUE`, `FIX8_CONJURE_ENUM_MAX_VALUE`
 These are set by default unless you override them by defining them in your application.
-They are the global range default for enums using `conjure_enum`.
+They are the global range default for all enums using `conjure_enum`.
 > [!IMPORTANT]
 > If you want to define these values they must appear _before_ you include `conjure_enum.hpp`.